Causal inference for N-of-1 trials: Data application

 In this investigation, we found a favorable effect of the “always treat” strategy compared to the “never treat” strategy for participant 2 for all time points, while no favorable effect was observed for participant 1.

+Interestingly, both investigations concluded that the salicylic acid-based acne control gel seems to have a favorable effect on acne severity for participant 2, while no evidence of an effect for the same treatment was found for participant 1.
+This simple example shows the importance of N-of-1 trials when effect heterogeneity exists.

 The R code for all analyses can be found at \url{https://github.com/MarcoPic-dot/Causal_Inference_Nof1_trial_acne}.
-Interestingly, all four investigations concluded that the salicylic acid based acne control gel seems to have a favorable effect on acne severity for participant 2, while no evidence of a favorable effect for the same treatment was found for participant 1.
-This simple example shows the importance of N-of-1 trials when effect heterogeneity exists.
+This code can be readily adapted or extended to reflect different causal models, time intervals, or parametric assumptions.